 - Choose a safe recovery destination and recover the files.

-How to recover a USB that was not formatted with the Quick option?
+How to recover data from a formatted pen drive if I didn’t select the Quick option?

 In this case, you’ll need to look for backups.
 If the device was formatted using the full format option, the data might have been completely overwritten, depending on the operating system used.
 In most cases, a full format means the data is completely gone, and no tool will be able to retrieve it.

-How to recover formatted usb flash drive for free?
+How to recover a formatted USB flash drive for free?

-How to recover formatted files from a pen drive without using software?
+How to recover data from a formatted pen drive online?

 Is it possible to recover files that were deleted from a USB drive before it was formatted?